Summer Math Program 2016 - for incoming First Year Students

 - MA031 Precalculus is offered during Summer Session II, and

 - A special 9-day springboard course is offered to students immediately before Welcome Week.

 MA031 Pre-Calculus in Summer Session II.
-This is a specially scheduled summer course with an outstanding instructor, meeting July 1st to July 26th.
+This is a specially scheduled summer course with an outstanding instructor, meeting July 5 to July 30, 2016.
 There is a 90-minute class every day, six days a week.
 The credit does not count toward graduation in most majors.
 See administrative details and a course description.
 Housing on-campus is NOT generally available, so this option is only suitable for those students within commuting distance.
+(MA031 Pre Calculus 2016)

 Pre-Calculus elsewhere.
 Many community colleges and other institutions offer Pre-Calculus in summer sessions.
 If you want to take such a course, you should move quickly. most summer sessions start late June or early July.

-Springboard — Math Refresher This special, non-credit program is designed to get students up and ready for MA131 Calculus I. You should arrive on campus Wednesday, August 14 (11:00 – 1:00 p.m.).
-The program runs from Thursday, August 15 thru Thursday, August 22 (the day registration and orientation for freshmen starts).
-Register by July 2 or until the program is filled (which is limited to 70 students on a first come first serve basis.)
+Springboard — Math Refresher This special, non-credit program is designed to get students up and ready for MA131 Calculus I. You should arrive on campus Wednesday, August 17, 2016 (11:00 – 1:00 p.m.).
+The program runs from Thursday, August 18,2016 thru Thursday, August 25,2016 (the day registration and orientation for freshmen starts).
+Register by July 1 or until the program is filled (Spring Board registration form)

 It covers essential topics in algebra, trigonometry and geometry used in calculus.
 You attend classes each day, Thursday to Thursday (except for Sunday), for four hours (with breaks).

 You move into your fall residence early and get to know Clarkson and Potsdam.